markstringer-dti/markstringer-dti.github.io/dti.md

 But my product owner was an employee of the organisation and wanted to make sure that we were doing everything we could to show good governance.
 He found a description of an Agile approach to risk management that I had no problem getting behind.

 Each sprint we'd meet with the senior stakeholder.
 For half an hour we'd walk through a Kanban board of risks.
 Each risk would be scored using an "exposure" score.
-This was calculated by multiplying the cost of the risk happening and the chance of it happening.
+This was worked out multiplying the cost of the risk happening and the chance of it happening.

 For example: